hikui/cloud_revision/Part5 Big data analysis.md

 ![](img/spark_local.png)

 #### Cluster mode
 In cluster mode, every component, including the driver program, is executed on the cluster; hence, upon launching, the job can run autonomously.
-This is the common way of running non-interactive Spark jobs.
+This is the common way of running ==non-interactive Spark jobs==.

 ![](img/spark_cluster.png)